Zambia Airways: Zambia Airways (2021-present)

-On October 24, 2018, the Republic of Zambia was bound to relaunch the old national airline, Zambia Airways, however the airline didn't get off the ground until December 1, 2021 due to long delays by the government and the COVID-19 pandemic.
+On October 24, 2018, the Republic of Zambia was bound to relaunch the old national airline, Zambia Airways, however the airline did not get off the ground until December 1, 2021 due to long delays by the government and the COVID-19 pandemic.
 On 20 August 2018, Ethiopian Airlines signed a definitive agreement with the Zambian Industrial Development Corporation (IDC), to acquire 45 percent shareholding in the revived air carrier for US$30 million.
 The plan is to start with local and regional routes and expand to intercontinental routes later.
-The revamped airlines plans to operate 12 planes by 2028.
+The revamped airline plans to operate 12 planes by 2028.
 However in early 2019, the relaunch was delayed a second time as the airline's new board of directors had not met.
 On 8 August 2019 the government of Zambia delayed the relaunch of the airline again after Zambia's Centre for Trade Policy and Development (CTPD) sent a message stating that the airline should not be relaunched until Zambia was in a better economical state.
-The airline, in partnership with Ethiopian Airlines, sent 25 flight attendants on 18 September 2019 to the Ethiopian Aviation Academy for a three month training program.
+The airline, in partnership with Ethiopian Airlines, sent 25 flight attendants on 18 September 2019 to the Ethiopian Aviation Academy for a three-month training program.
 In addition, Zambia Airways' CEO Bruk Endeshaw stated that the airline will help grow the economy of Zambia and bring back the Zambian aviation industry back to its glory days.